PT-020 and a Broken Bulkhead Connector

 be removed as we will use epoxy resin to seal the thread to the housing.
 You

-need to be able to screw the bulkhead connector in tight, but not so tight that
+need to be able to screw the bulkhead connector in tight, but not so tight

-one that Michael supplied.
+the one that Michael supplied.

-Now it's a case of threading the cable (after cleaning) through the gland, leaving
+Now it's a case of threading the cable (after cleaning) through the gland,

-epoxy'd to the housing, you won't be able to get a good grip on the gland and
+the gland is epoxy'd to the housing, you won't be able to get a good grip

-risk breaking everything.
+on the gland and risk breaking everything.

 Now is a good time to prep the cable and strip the outer sheath as close to